Newborn babies feet with heel prick marks to test for Fragile X syndrome

 We are working on the development of new tests to enable earlier diagnosis, including newborn screening.
 These tests may be able to predict future problems with health and development and detect children who are missed by existing tests.

-One is a world-first test we developed which can detect the syndrome at birth.
+Our researchers developed a world-first test that can detect Fragile X syndrome at birth.
 We are studying how often the syndrome occurs and how well this test works in the world’s largest Fragile X trial involving 100,000 newborns.

-We are using the co-design framework and online surveys to understand the needs and experiences of adult premutation carrier females.
+We are using qualitative interviews to understand the needs and experiences of adult female premutation carriers.

 Our vision